grint2000/coffee-sensory-wheel/README.md

 ## Team Features

 To collaborate with others, click **팀관리** and sign in with a Google account.
 You can create a new team or join an existing one.
-The team owner can manage members and shared cupping samples in Firestore.
-Offline mode remains available, so you can still use the app without logging in.
+Once a team is selected the name appears in the header so you always know which team you belong to.

+When the team owner (or any member) adds or edits samples, the changes are saved to Firestore and automatically synced to everyone in the team.
+If you are online you will see new samples appear instantly.
+Offline mode still works, and any changes will sync the next time you connect.

 ## Customizing the Header Logo